My oldest son, Seth, was diagnosed with a rare cancer, rhabdomyosarcoma, on November 16, 2016 at the age of three.

 Any amount that you can donate will advance the cause but consider donating:

 $10 x 14 chemo treatments that Seth bravely endured = $140

 To Life!
-Erin, Steven, Seth and Ben (and Bruno and Casey Junior)
+Erin, Steven, Seth, Ben and Toby (and Bruno and Casey Junior)

 It is best to donate online via credit card.
 If you need to send a check, you can send it to Swim Across America, c/o Anthony DuComb, 1684 8th Ave, San Francisco, CA 94122 (Note that you are sponsoring me).
 Swim Across America is a 501(c)(3) and your donations are tax deductible.